 A new way for diners to engage — Forbes

 Best New Chef: East (nominee) — Tasty Awards

 Tickets are all inclusive of food, wine, and hospitality.
 BYOB encouraged if shared communally.
-Tickets are non-refundable but fully transferable, and limited to a maximum of two per person.
+Tickets are non-refundable but fully transferable, and limited to a maximum of two per order.
 Menu is entirely subject to change and no dietary restrictions can be accommodated.
-We welcome inquiries regarding buyouts or special events.
+Inquiries are welcome regarding special events or partnerships.

 Select Clients Jaguar Land Rover | Google | LG Signature | Penguin Random House | KitchenAid | The Macallan | Stella Artois | Kellogg’s | Government of Ipoh, Malaysia | HEAPS Magazine | Yves Saint Laurent | Gotham Bar and Grill